The food in Portugal doesn’t have the same high profile as the food of its neighboring countries such as Spain, Italy or France.

 #5- Abundant Wines and Surprising Vinho Verde

-There is more to Portugal than Porto, the wines are amazing too.
+There is more to Portugal than Port wines, the red and white wines are amazing too.

-There are several wine producing regions, including Lisbon, Alentejo and Douro valley, all regions we visited.
+There are many wine producing regions, including Lisbon, Alentejo and Douro valley, all regions we visited.

 Be warned, some of the wines especially from Alentejo region have high alcohol content due to the constant sun exposition.
 You will find bottle easily at 14% degree of alcohol.